 - Nausea and vomiting

 - High blood pressure

 - Puffiness around eyes

 - Dry, itchy skin

 If you notice any of these changes in your health, meet with your physician.
 He or she can determine if further testing and treatment are necessary.
-And, if you are diagnosed with kidney disease, what you eat can ease the workload of your kidneys.
+If you are diagnosed with kidney disease, what you eat effects how hard your kidneys have to work.
 Meet with a registered dietitian nutritionist who can help you create an appropriate eating plan.